Reed–Solomon error correction: Properties

 The Reed–Solomon code, like the convolutional code, is a transparent code.
 This means that if the channel symbols have been inverted somewhere along the line, the decoders will still operate.
 The result will be the inversion of the original data.
-However, the Reed–Solomon code loses its transparency when the code is shortened.
+However, the Reed–Solomon code loses its transparency when the code is shortened (see 'Remarks' at the end of this section).
 The "missing" bits in a shortened code need to be filled by either zeros or ones, depending on whether the data is complemented or not.
 (To put it another way, if the symbols are inverted, then the zero-fill needs to be inverted to a one-fill.)
 For this reason it is mandatory that the sense of the data (i.e., true or complemented) be resolved before Reed–Solomon decoding.

 Whether the Reed–Solomon code is cyclic or not depends on subtle details of the construction.
 In the original view of Reed and Solomon, where the codewords are the values of a polynomial, one can choose the sequence of evaluation points in such a way as to make the code cyclic.
 In particular, if $\alpha$ is a primitive root of the field $F$, then by definition all non-zero elements of $F$ take the form $\alpha^i$ for $i\in\{1,\dots,q-1\}$, where $q=|F|$.
 Each polynomial $p$ over $F$ gives rise to a codeword $(p(\alpha^1),\dots,p(\alpha^{q-1}))$.
 Since the function $a \mapsto p(\alpha a)$ is also a polynomial of the same degree, this function gives rise to a codeword $(p(\alpha^2),\dots,p(\alpha^{q}))$; since $\alpha^{q}=\alpha^1$ holds, this codeword is the cyclic left-shift of the original codeword derived from $p$.
 So choosing a sequence of primitive root powers as the evaluation points makes the original view Reed–Solomon code cyclic.
 Reed–Solomon codes in the BCH view are always cyclic because BCH codes are cyclic.

 Remarks

 Designers are not required to use the "natural" sizes of Reed–Solomon code blocks.
 A technique known as "shortening" can produce a smaller code of any desired size from a larger code.
 For example, the widely used (255,223) code can be converted to a (160,128) code by padding the unused portion of the source block with 95 binary zeroes and not transmitting them.
 At the decoder, the same portion of the block is loaded locally with binary zeroes.

+The QR code, Ver 3 (29×29) uses interleaved blocks.
+The message has 26 data bytes and is encoded using two Reed-Solomon code blocks.
+Each block is a (255,233) Reed Solomon code shortened to a (35,13) code.

 The Delsarte–Goethals–Seidel theorem illustrates an example of an application of shortened Reed–Solomon codes.
 In parallel to shortening, a technique known as puncturing allows omitting some of the encoded parity symbols.